 The, “pro-business,” Conservative parties are just showing you who they are though.
 They don’t just believe in wealth inequality, they enable it and often profit from it.
 That’s the problem right now.

 For decades in North America the idea of government as a facilitator of business absent any function as a regulatory check has run rampant.
 You can see that sensibility in Reagan’s, “Trickle Down Economics,” or Doug Ford’s, “Run Government Like a Business,” mantra in Ontario.
 The overarching idea being that in order to have a healthy society all we have to do is get out of businesses way.
 But cultivating a healthy society is not what corporations or developers do.

 Trickle Down Economics for instance suggested that all you had to do was give greedy people more wealth and it would magically trickle down.
 That’s just not how greed works.

-The existence of corporations is fundamentally tied to a self imposed mandate to constantly increase profits.
+The existence of corporations is fundamentally tied to this self imposed mandate to constantly increase profits.
 That’s what they do and who they are.
 There is a common confusion that making profit for shareholders is a legal mandate.
 It’s not.
 It’s a design mandate.
 In 2012, corporate legal scholar, Cornell’s Lynn A. Stout explained the myth of the legal mandate for shareholder profit but in doing so explains how the mandate is in the design of the corporation within the market-

 “In nearly all legal jurisdictions, disinterested and informed directors have the discretion to act in what they believe to be the interest of the business corporate entity, even if this differs from maximizing profits for present shareholders.
 Usually maximizing shareholder value is not a legal obligation, but the product of the pressure that activist shareholders, stock-based compensation schemes and financial markets impose on corporate directors.“